Dale0311/DaleyVote/client/README.md

 ### TODO 05/28/2024

-1. debug timeleft - learn about utc formatted date.
+1. debug timeleft - learn about utc formatted date. now the time left is accurately display. it is causing some bug because the inputted hours, minutes property are type string instead of number which @formatDate fn expected
 2. finish the ui of room component
 3. add interactivity of the ui such as vote

 4. bug: cannot create a room
+   it is because of the votingDetails where every position already have an \_id property. which should only exist when the db saved the room config